 Through this pilot Fund, IOI intends to:

-• Partner with at least (3) networks, focusing on networks with a strong existing service relationship to a set of communities or institutions, a public commitment to open research principles, and a specific opportunity for using funds to develop open infrastructure adoption among members
+- Partner with at least (3) networks across diverse geographies, focusing on networks with a strong existing service relationship to a set of communities or institutions, a public commitment to open research principles, and a specific opportunity for using funds to advance open infrastructure adoption among members

-• Raise $5-7M USD to support these network collaborations for 3-5 years, providing direct funding and strategic support to enable the adoption of open infrastructure for those networks and their members, with a focus on infrastructures enabling immediate and equitable open access to data and content.
+- Raise $6-8M USD to support these partnerships for 3-5 years, providing flexible funding and strategic support to enable the adoption of open infrastructure for those networks and their members, with a focus on open infrastructures enabling immediate and equitable open access to data and content.

 How will funds be used?